Pleztor/o2susers/readme.md

 Access the user administration pages via http://localhost:8000/admin/users (changing the host and port to match your setup).

+## Recent Changes
+- *Jul 3, 2015* - the security system has been enhanced to address a security bug.
+When used in an application, any user could view the user management pages.
+This was known, but it became inconvenient.
+The security was changed to allow only the admin user to access the user management pages.
+This means that a user cannot edit their own details at the moment, but we feel that is a small issue compared to the larger security hole.

 ## Warnings

 While this package is pretty light weight, it may affect some things you wouldn't expect.
 Specifically:

 - The database seed routine will truncate the users table.
 Anytime the seed is run, all existing users will be removed and the users table will be restored to the expected default setting.
 This means your seeding should not happen very often.

 - The first user record (ID # 1) is considered the administrative account.
-The rudimentary security implemented in the O2s\Users\UserFormRequest object will allow this account to edit all records.
+The rudimentary security implemented in the O2s\Users\UserFormRequest object will allow this account to access user management.

 ## Installation / Configuration